Quantum Tech Insider

 Quantum Cybersecurity: How Quantum Computing Will Reshape Digital Defense

 The clock is ticking on modern encryption.
-As quantum computers inch closer to practical scale, the cryptographic systems protecting everything from your bank account to national defense infrastructure face an unprecedented threat.
+As quantum computers inch closer to practical scale, the cryptographic systems protecting everything from your bank account to national defense face an unprecedented threat.
 But the same technology that could break today's security might also build tomorrow's unbreakable defenses.

 Most of today's internet security relies on public-key cryptography, specifically algorithms like RSA and elliptic curve cryptography (ECC).
 These systems work because classical computers can't efficiently factor extremely large numbers or solve discrete logarithm problems.